MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Abstract

 \section{Abstract}

-We introduce MOCHA (Multi-modal Objects-aware Cross-arcHitecture Alignment), a knowledge distillation approach that transfers region-level multimodal semantics from a large vision-language teacher (\eg, LLaVa) into a lightweight vision-only object detector student (\eg, YOLO).
-A translation module maps student features into a joint space, where the training of the student and translator is guided by a dual-objective loss that enforces both local alignment and global relational consistency.
-Unlike prior approaches focused on dense or global alignment, MOCHA operates at the object level, enabling efficient transfer of semantics without modifying the teacher or requiring textual input at inference.
-We validate our method across four personalized detection benchmarks under few-shot regimes.
-Results show consistent gains over baselines, with a +10.1 average score improvement.
-Despite its compact architecture, MOCHA reaches performance on par with larger multimodal models, proving its suitability for real-world deployment.
+Personalized object detection aims to adapt a general-purpose detector to recognize user-specific instances from only a few examples.
+Lightweight models often struggle in this setting due to their weak semantic priors, while large vision-language models (VLMs) offer strong object-level understanding but are too computationally demanding for real-time or on-device applications.
+We introduce MOCHA (Multi-modal Objects-aware Cross-arcHitecture Alignment), a distillation framework that transfers multimodal region-level knowledge from a frozen VLM teacher into a lightweight vision-only detector.
+MOCHA extracts fused visual and textual teacher's embeddings and uses them to guide student training through a dual-objective loss that enforces accurate local alignment and global relational consistency across regions.
+This process enables efficient transfer of semantics without the need for teacher modifications or textual input at inference.
+MOCHA consistently outperforms prior baselines across four personalized detection benchmarks under strict few-shot regimes, yielding a +10.1 average improvement, with minimal inference cost.